 As soon as is practicable (but no later than five working days following actual notice), the Title IX Coordinator or Deputy Title IX Coordinator shall contact the Complainant and schedule an initial meeting.
-The Complainant will be notified that they are entitled to have an Advisor accompany them to any meeting or interview related to the sexual misconduct or power-based violence process.
-At the initial meeting the Title IX Coordinator or Deputy Title IX Coordinator will
+The Complainant will be notified that they are entitled to have an Advisor accompany them to any meeting or interview related to the power-based violence or sexual misconduct process.
+At the initial meeting the Chief Title IX Coordinator or the Deputy Title IX Coordinator will:

 B. Supportive Measures

-Non-disciplinary, non-punitive individualized services will be offered as appropriate, as reasonably available, and without fee or charge to Complainant or Respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
-Supportive Measures are designed to restore or preserve equal access to Recipient’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Recipient’s educational environment, or deter sexual harassment.
-Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus and other similar measures.
+Supportive measures include non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available ,and without fee or charge to the parties before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
+Such measures are designed to restore or preserve equal access to the education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or Recipient’s educational environment, or deter sexual harassment.
+Supportive Measures may include counseling, extensions of deadlines or other court-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.

 C. Rights of Each Party